 Bank would ensure that the compensation is adjusted to all types of risk, symmetrical with risk outcomes as well as sensitive to the time horizon of risk.
+Bank follows a performance-based remuneration, which motivates and rewards high performers who strengthen long-term customer relations, and generate income and shareholder value.

-The variable pay could be in cash, stock linked instruments or a mix of both.
-Variable pay shall relate to the performance of the Bank.
+The Bank while designing the compensation structure ensures that there is a proper balance between fixed pay and variable pay.
+The variable pay could be in cash, stock linked instruments or a mix of both, However Employees Stock Option shall not form part of the total compensation as per the policy adopted in line with the RBI Guidelines.
+Bank ensures that variable pay shall relate to the performance of the Bank.